Barnabus

 Who is Barnabus?

-He was mistaken for the Greek god Zeus whilst in Lystra, due to his miraculous healing in Jesus’ name.
-He was also named the ‘son of encouragement due to his belief in others
+The people around him mistook him for the Greek god Zeus whilst in Lystra, due to his miraculous healing in Jesus’ name.
+He was also named the ‘son of encouragement due to his belief in others.

 Barnabas is a character that appears in the early Christian church, named a disciple of Jesus in the book of Acts.
 He became a prominent teacher of the Gospel and taught alongside Paul (at this time still known as Saul) on a Christian mission to Antioch.
 He spent a year setting up and overseeing the early Christian church in Antioch and then ventured onto Lystra, a Greek city.
 While in Lystra, Saul, now named Paul, and Barnabas healed a man who had been crippled since birth.
 Because of this, the two men were viewed as the Greek gods, Hermes (Paul) and Zeus (Barnabas).
 They even went so far as to build temples to them to bring sacrifices to them, at which the two disciples tore their clothes and proclaimed they were only mere humans.
 Barnabas was a companion as well as a mentor as he oversaw the growing discipleship of John Mark after Paul was wary of taking him on another mission (as he had fled the first).